tracysgit/recipes-react-next-js/README.md

 - Handle not found and errors
 - Add unique head content per page
 - Components for different card types
-- Recipe pages
+- Error and 404 pages
-  + Fix cooking directions and line breaks
-  + Make all cards the same height
 - JSON data and then DB
 - Editable recipes
 - Breadcrumbs